Install

 aws-region: ${{ env.AWS_REGION }}

-1. Create a new branch: git checkout -b test-terraform-plan
+1. Create a branch: git checkout -b test-terraform-plan

 2. Make a change to one of your Terraform resources

-3. Commit and push: git push origin test-terraform-plan
+3. Push and open a PR: git push origin test-terraform-plan

 • A summary of all planned changes